 Large Balloon Payments

-The most serious risk bullet loans carry is not being able to repay or refinance the lump sum at the end of the term.
+The most serious risk bullet loans carry isn’t being able to repay or refinance the lump sum at the end of the term.
 This makes it imperative that you’re sure that you can fully repay or refinance your debt before taking out this type of loan.

 A bullet loan plan can be an effective way to infuse your business with a large amount of available cash.
-This can be useful for purposes such as constructing or buying a new facility, as well as making a purchase that can bring in large amounts of revenue that you don’t currently have.
+This can be useful for purposes such as constructing or buying a new facility, as well as making a purchase that can bring in large amounts of revenue.

 However, it places a burden on you to repay or refinance a large amount at the end of your repayment term.
 This carries the risk of leaving you unable to pay off your debt, potentially putting you and your small business in jeopardy.